sandyagustines7/health-expenditure/README.md

 These research questions were created in order to better understand where and how countries have invested into global healthcare, and whether these trends are subject to change in the forseeable future.

-1. How have global spending trends evolved over the past two decades across countries?
+1. Spending Trends: How has health expenditure evolved globally from 2000-2020?
-2. What do predictive models reveal on future expenditure patterns?
+2. Forecasting: What do predictive models suggest about future spending trajectories?
-3. What do future expenditure patterns mean for the future of healthcare?

-Note: this project is a WIP and is still ongoing - results will be published as they are completed.
+3. Impact: How do different types of spending (e.g. public vs private) relate to health outcomes such as life expectancy and mortality rates?
+4. Comparative Insights: How do countries cluster by spending profiles?
+What regional or economic similarities emerge?

+**Current Outputs**
+- Cleaned and normalized database with metadata on regions, countries and indicators
+- Exploratory Data Analysis (e.g. KPI summaries, correlation metrics)
+- ARIMA-based forecasts on future spending
+- Regression models exploring relationship between expenditure and health outcomes
+- Clustering analysis to identify similar country profiles
+- Tableau dashboard for interactive visual exploration (in progress)

+**Status**
+This project is in its final stages.
+All core analyses is complete and the dashboard is being finalzied for publication.